The online Comment window has expired

 • Default_avatar

-Zachary Thielen 11 months ago
+Zachary Thielen over 1 year ago

 Maui has a severe shortage of healthcare providers, wIth a 40% shortage of physicians according to AHEC.
 The last private medical OBGYN practice on Maui has just announced they will no longer deliver babies later this year.
 Hawaii has the worst shortage of primary care providers in America by far, with 35% of Hawai’i citizens in a health professional shortage areas.
 That includes over half a million Hawai’i residents according to this new survey: